First Trimester of Pregnancy: An Experts’ Guide

 Morning Sickness and Nausea

-Women are often surprised that they don't feel more buoyant at the start of pregnancy especially when it is a long-awaited result.
+Women are often surprised that they don't feel buoyant at the start of pregnancy, especially when it is a long-awaited result.
 The stresses of the first trimester can produce many emotional ups and downs.
-Although you may be delighted that you're pregnant, the hormonal adjustments you're experiencing can make you feel anything but joyous.
-You may experience mood swings, fatigue and insomnia, anxiety about your ability to experience a successful pregnancy, and fear about what will happen.
+So although you may be delighted that you're pregnant, the hormonal adjustments you're experiencing can make you feel anything but joyous.

 Constipation is a fact of life for most pregnant women.
-Hormonal changes are largely responsible, signaling food to move more slowly through your system as it nourishes your fetus.
+Hormonal changes are primarily responsible, signaling food to move more slowly through your system as it nourishes your fetus.

 Food Aversions and Cravings